GabeScott/standard-works-vault/General Conference/1972 April - What Is Your Destination.md

 I humbly bear witness to you today that an honorably completed mission, a celestial marriage, a valued testimony, a position of major responsibility in the Church are not destinations in the lives of true Latter-day Saints.
 They can be important aids in eternal progression.
 They will not save you and me in the kingdom of God.
 Only living the life of a faithful Latter-day Saint will make that possible.

-“If thou wilt do good, yea, and hold out faithful to the end, thou shalt be saved in the kingdom of God, which is the greatest of all the gifts of God; for there is no gift greater than the gift of salvation.”
-(D&C 6:13.)
+“If thou wilt do good, yea, and hold out faithful to the end, thou shalt be saved in the kingdom of God, which is the greatest of all the gifts of God; for there is no gift greater than the gift of salvation.” ([[D&C 6.13|D&C 6:13]].)

 As we pursue our journeys, let us ever bear in mind that in train travel and in life, there are stations, there are departures, calls, schedules, and opportunities for being side-tracked and diverted.
 Wise is the individual who follows in his, the Savior’s, paths.
 Safety and joy belong to those who will come and follow him.
 I bear witness to you today that God is eternal.
 We are eternal, and God never intended for us to travel alone.

 What is your destination?
 I humbly pray our Heavenly Father to help each one of us realize it is eternal life, exaltation in our Father’s kingdom.
 I bear you my witness that the gift of salvation is possible through this, the gospel of Jesus Christ, as we continue faithful, and I say it in the name of Jesus Christ.
 Amen.